logseq/docs/db-version.md

 ## Description

-This is a description of DB graph functionality as of Aug 29th.
+This page describes DB (database) graph functionality as of Aug 30th.
+If you're an existing user of Logseq, you'll be interested in [changes with the db version](./db-version-changes.md).

 NOTE: There is currently no automated graph backup for the DB version.
 Recommend only using this for testing purposes.